Affiliates

 Professor Burgess is a member of the UCL Institute of Cognitive Neuroscience and the UCL Institute of Neurology.
 His research interests include the neural mechanisms supporting memory, with particular interest in the role of the hippocampus in spatial and episodic memory, and the role of other brain regions and forms of memory such as phonological working memory.

-Professors Carandini and Harris run a joint lab which aims to understand how the brain processes sensory signals, and integrates them with internal signals to guide decision and action.
-They wish to understand these processes at the level of large populations of individual neurons and investigate these questions with a combination of experiment and computational analysis.
-They work mostly in the mouse brain, with techniques such as neuromics, high-count electrodes (Neuropixels), optogenetics, imaging, operant conditioning, and virtual reality simulation.
-Matteo and Kenneth collaborate with Yoh Isogai on improved methods for highly multiplexed RNA detection in situ.
-They also collaborate with Tom Mrsic-Flogel and Sonja Hofer as part of the International Brain Laboratory.
+Professors Carandini and Harris jointly run Cortexlab, which studies how brainwide populations of neurons process sensory signals, and integrate them with internal signals to guide decision and action.
+They study these questions by combining experimental techniques with each other and with advanced computational analyses.
+They work in the mouse brain, with techniques such as next-generation Neuropixels electrodes, optogenetics, spatial neuromics, advanced two-photon imaging, behavioral training, and virtual reality simulation.
+Matteo and Kenneth have collaborated with a number of SWC members and have a longstanding collaboration with Tom Mrsic-Flogel and Sonja Hofer as part of the International Brain Laboratory.

 Dr Clark is Head of Department of the Wolfson Institute for Biomedical Research, the Neuroscience Department within UCL’s Division of Medicine.
 Her group, which has strong scientific links with the Branco, Hofer, and Mrsic-Flogel groups, focuses on how patterns of synaptic connectivity and intrinsic electrical properties in neuronal networks together determine functional specificity of brain circuits that reflect their role in information processing during behaviour.
 Her work involves electrophysiological recordings, imaging and targeted activation of specific neuronal pathways.